Adolph Kiefer

-Adolph Gustav Kiefer (June 27, 1918 – May 5, 2017) was an American competition swimmer, Olympic competitor, the last surviving gold medalist of the 1936 Summer Olympics and former world record-holder.
-He was the first man in the world to swim the 100-yard backstroke in under one minute.
-Kiefer was also an inventor and innovator of new products related to aquatics competition.
+Adolph Gustav Kiefer (June 27, 1918 – May 5, 2017) was an American competition swimmer who swam for the University of Texas, a 100-meter gold medalist in the 1936 Summer Olympics, and a former world record-holder in numerous backstroke events.
+He was the first person in the world to break the one-minute mark in the 100-yard backstroke.
+Kiefer was also an inventor of new products related to aquatics competition and a founder of Adolph Kiefer and Associates, a swimming equipment company, in 1947.